-Fill a deep bowl, pan, or tall glass with enough cold tap water to cover an egg.
+Fill a deep bowl or pan with enough cold tap water to cover an egg.
 Place the egg in the water.

 - If the egg lies on its side on the bottom, the air cell inside is small and it's very fresh.

 - If the egg stands up on end and bobs on the bottom, the air cell is larger and it isn't quite as fresh.
-It is probably between one and three weeks old, which is perfectly acceptable to eat.
+It is probably one to three weeks old, which is perfectly acceptable to eat.

 - If the egg floats on the surface, it is bad and should be discarded.